PakmanMafia/Snipe-Bot/README.md

 ## About

 A fork of Soucouyant's Snipe-Bot for discord.
 Works on improving the framework and issues presented within his version.
+Also, improvements within the documentation to improve installation and use of the bot.

 The snipe bot is a simple discord bot that retrieves deleted messages using:
 - [Node.js](https://nodejs.org) module which easily interacts with the [Discord API](https://discord.com/developers/docs/intro)